TD Ameritrade Essential Portfolios Review 2019

 TD Ameritrade Portfolios Robo-Advisor Cons

-- The Essentials fee structure of 0.30% is in the middle of the robo-advisor range, which falls between 0.00% and 0.50%.
-Popular competitors Betterment and Wealthfront charge just 0.25%, with Wealthfront managing the first $10,000 for free.
-But a more direct competitor among large diversified investment brokerages, is Charles Schwab Intelligent Portfolios.
-It has no management fee at all.
+- The Essentials fee structure of 0.30% is in the middle of the basic robo-advisor range, which falls between 0.00% and 0.50%.
+Popular competitors Betterment and Wealthfront charge just 0.25%.
+While Wealthsimple offers financial advisors for all clients and charges o.50% AUM.

-- The Selective hybrid fee is 0.75% is on the high end of robo-advisors with human advisor access.
-Ellevest Premium charges 0.50% and Betterment Premium levies 0.40% of AUM.
+- The Selective hybrid fee starting at .90% is on the high end of robo-advisors with human advisor access.
+Ellevest Premium charges 0.50% and Betterment Premium levies a 0.40% of AUM.

 - The Essentials portfolio allocation is entirely invested in stocks and bonds.
-Other robo-advisors include real estate and precious metals (Charles Schwab Intelligent Portfolios and Wealthfront), value investing (Charles Schwab Intelligent Portfolios) or socially responsible investments (Betterment and Wealthsimple).
-Although this could change in the future, and it’s hard to argue with top 2017 performance for TD Ameritrade.
+Other robo-advisors include real estate and precious metals (Charles Schwab Intelligent Portfolios and Wealthfront), value investing (Charles Schwab Intelligent Portfolios), and alternative investments (M1 Finance).

 - Actual ETFs used in asset allocations are not disclosed until your account is opened.
 It might be helpful for investors to know specifically which funds their money will be held in.